mikegggit/data_structures/src/datastructures_mikeggg/graph/graphs.md

 ### Tree
 An acyclic connected graph.

-### Connected graph
-There is at least one path from every vertex to every other vertex.

 ### Subgraph
 A subset of a graph's edges (and related vertices) representing a graph.

+### Connected graph
+An undirected graph in which there is at least one path from every vertex to every other vertex.

+See Strongly-connected graph for a similar concept related to directed graphs.

+### Strongly-connected graph
+Relevant to a directed graph.

+True if every vertex is navigable / reachable from every other vertex.

+### Strongly-connected components
+In a directed graph, subgraphs which are themselves strongly connected, forming individual non-overlapping partitions within the parent graph.

+### Component
+A subgraph in which any two vertices are connected by paths, and which is connected to no other vertices in the supergraph.
+In other words, it is itself connected, with no relationship to a supergraph other than its containment of vertices considered a part of the supergraph.

+A graph can have many components, each self contained and otherwise unrelated.

 ### Root
 Relevant to trees, which are a type of acyclical undirected graph.